ParthaPratimBanik/An-Automatic-Nucleus-Segmentation-and-CNN-Model-based-Classification-Method-of-White-Blood-Cell/wbc_classif_cnn_model/README.md

 - The images of that file are grouped in training and testing set.
 - We load the __.npz__ file and feed the images to the CNN model for training and testing.

->Note: The details of the proposed CNN model can be found in this [manuscript](https://www.sciencedirect.com/science/article/abs/pii/S0957417420300373 "An Automatic Nucleus Segmentation and CNN Model based Classification Method of White Blood Cell").
-Please take a look on it.
+>Note: __The details of the proposed CNN model can be found in this [manuscript](https://www.sciencedirect.com/science/article/abs/pii/S0957417420300373 "An Automatic Nucleus Segmentation and CNN Model based Classification Method of White Blood Cell").
+Please take a look on it__.